- Maintain consistency of messaging, offers and experience for repeat site visitors

 Let's look at an example where you test two competing pricing and packaging offers against each other:

 Pricing and packaging offer A: Support Enterprise @ $99/agent/month + 6 months free guide

 Pricing and packaging offer B: Support Enterprise @ $89/agent/month

-In this example, User X sees offer A. They continue to see offer A on any subsequent visits.
+In this example, your user sees offer A. They continue to see offer A on any subsequent visits.
 On the third visit, they decide to start a free trial.
 After they sign up, Optimizely tags them as members of the offer A group.
 Any future interactions or experiments in Full Stack must continue to use the offer A pricing and packaging.

-For example, if the Checkout team wants to experiment with two different checkout flows, User X will always see offer A, regardless of which checkout flow they see.
-When the user converts to a paid customer, the initial offer (offer A) and Full Stack checkout variation (A.A) are recorded (4).
+Let's say the checkout team later decides to experiment with two different checkout flows.
+When that happens, this user will always continue to see offer A, regardless of which checkout flow they see.
+When the user converts to a paid customer, the initial offer (offer A) and Full Stack checkout variation (A.A) are recorded (step 4).